SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 > Love,
 > Applejack's Admirer

-"The idea of Twilight flirting with informative statements is positively adorable."
+"The idea of Twilight flirting by way of information is positively adorable."

 "Do you think it's her?"